open/close all folders

 - Then there's Bianca who has no sense of personal space towards Georgia.

 Various Pairings involving Pokemon

 - Ash and Latias from the Pokémon Heroes movie.
 Latias has been openly crushing on Ash, in both human and Pokemon form.
-She's also the other of the two beings that have kissed Ash prior to the X and Y saga.
+She's also one of the only two beings that have kissed Ash thus far in the series.

 - Chikorita also seemed to have a pretty big crush on Ash during the Johto arc.

 - There may be something between Ash's Pikachu and Dawn's Piplup?
 (Granted that ending includes the other Pokémon, too, but still.)
 If not, they're at least Heterosexual Life-Partners or Those Two Guys.

 - Conversely, Dawn's Buneary had a canon crush on Pikachu, showing attraction and shyness often.
 And, from Pikachu's reaction during Dawn's visit to Unova, there's a chance that it's mutual.note

 - Ship Tease between Misty and the Red & Blue Player Character's Surrogate is not limited to Ash.
 The first 4koma had Red drooling over Misty a few times, Satoshi in Pokémon Zensho is implied to be attracted to her, even using a heart when he talks to her once, and Misty is out-right in love with Red in Pokémon Special.
 Even the games themselves have Red and Misty being buddy-buddy in at least one official art and in Yellow Version, Misty calls Red "sweetie."